TV Ears: Limitations of TV Ears

 TV Ears relies on reading the infrared signal between transmitter and receiver and is operational within a 600 square foot line of sight.
 The infrared capabilities when blocked may disrupt transmission of sound via the light's wavelength.
 TV Ears cannot be used for audio use outside of the line of sight of its transmitter.
 Unlike hearing aids, or other sound clarifying systems, TV Ears cannot be used in everyday settings outside of the home.

 Reception

-The worldwide popularity of TV Ears has resulted in the sales of over 2 million systems since 1998.
+TV Ears sold approximately 2 million systems by 1998.
 Because the system does not require a prescription, it has been praised for its accessibility.
-The system can be purchased via the TV Ears’ website for a reasonable price.
-Audiologists and doctors worldwide recommend the system to help patients live more comfortably with their hearing impairment.
+The system can be purchased via the TV Ears’ website.